gladius/firebase-spring-boot-rest-api-authentication/readme.md

 	}
 ```

-- UI useAuth hook also has utility properties like **_ `roles, hasRole, isSuper, isSeller `_** properties exposed accross the application to allow or restrict access to specific UI components
+- UI useAuth hook also has utility properties like **_ `roles, hasRole, isSuper, isSeller `_** properties exposed accross the application to allow or restrict access to specific UI components.
+Read this post at thepro.io for more detailed explanation on role management [Firebase and Spring Boot Based Role Management and Authorization](https://thepro.io/post/firebase-and-spring-boot-based-role-management-and-authorization-3D)

 ### End to End Test